OscarAArcilaG/Dat-Preparation/README.md

 ### MATLAB Toolboxes

-El script utiliza funciones pertenecientes a los siguientes toolboxes:
+The script uses functions from the following toolboxes:

 - **Signal Processing Toolbox**
   - `hampel`